houseofstake/near-data-layer/README.md

 ## NEAR Blockchain Indexer

-A Rust-based blockchain indexer for NEAR protocol that extracts veNEAR contract interactions and stores them in PostgreSQL.
+A Rust-based blockchain indexer for NEAR protocol that extracts HOS contract interactions and stores them in PostgreSQL.

 ### Architecture